 Penguin (National Bird)

-Queen Scotia (The Warrior Queen - Mother of The Scoti and Scotia a symbol of our nation)
+Queen Scotia (The Warrior Queen - Mother of The Scoti, our ancestors which we are descended from and Mother of Scotia, being a symbol of our nation)

 Flur-de-lis or Lilly (National Flower)